Citizen Participation Plan

 II.
 ENCOURAGEMENT OF CITIZEN PARTICIPATION

-The purpose of this CP Plan is not only to insure compliance with applicable federal regulations, but to encourage residents of the Plan Jurisdiction to participate in the development of the Consolidated Plan, any amendments to the Plan, and the Annual Performance Report (APR).
-HUD and the County strongly encourage all County residents, and particularly minorities, residents of economically disadvantaged neighborhoods and communities, and residents of slums and blighted areas, to work with the County to assess local needs and plan projects to address them.
+The purpose of this CP Plan is not only to insure compliance with applicable federal regulations, but to encourage residents of the Plan Jurisdiction to participate in the development of the Assessment of Fair Housing (AFH), Consolidated Plan, any substantial amendments to the Consolidated Plan, and the Consolidated Annual Performance and Evaluation Report (CAPER).
+HUD and the County strongly encourage all County residents, particularly residents of economically disadvantaged neighborhoods and communities, those persons living in areas designated by the Plan jurisdiction as a revitalization area or in a slum and blighted area and in areas where CDBG funds are proposed to be used, minorities, non-English speaking persons, and persons with disabilities, to work with the County to assess local needs and plan projects to address them.

-The CD Program Department's citizen participation efforts have evolved over the years as a result of changing community needs, local program changes and changing federal regulations.
-However, one constant has been the desire to provide a level of service to the public which exceeds regulatory compliance and conveys a commitment to understanding community needs and encouraging the involvement of all interested individuals and organizations throughout the Plan Jurisdiction, especially those who may be directly affected by the Programs.
+The Community Development Division’s citizen participation efforts have evolved over the years as a result of changing community needs, local program changes and changing federal regulations.
+However, one constant has been the desire to provide a level of service to the public that exceeds regulatory compliance and conveys a commitment to understanding community needs and encouraging the involvement of all interested individuals and organizations throughout the Plan Jurisdiction, especially those who may be directly affected by the Programs.
 The specific actions and techniques used by the County to encourage citizens to participate are described within subsequent sections of this Plan, and within the County's Consolidated Community Development Plan.

 III.
 INFORMATION TO BE PROVIDED

-A. CD Program Department Community Meetings: The CD Program Department conducts a series of community meetings in September and October of each year for the following purposes: (1) Inform potential program participants regarding the various programs operated by the CD Program Department and the types of assistance they provide; (2) Explain the rules and regulations governing the CDBG, Section 108 Loan Guarantee, HOME and ESG Programs and a range of activities that may be undertaken with guaranteed loan funds; (3) Explain how the federal programs relate to the needs of individuals, cities, communities, neighborhoods, nonprofit organizations, etc.; (4) Provide information regarding the amount of CDBG, Section 108 Loan Guarantee, HOME and ESG funds expected to be available to the County in the upcoming fiscal year including program income anticipated to be generated by the activities carried out with the guaranteed loan funds; (5) Provide information regarding the amount of CDBG, 108 Loan Guarantee, HOME and ESG funds that will directly benefit persons of low and very low income; (6) Discuss eligible activities pursuant to each of the three federal programs; (7) Discuss plans to minimize displacement of persons and the types and levels of assistance available to any persons displaced; (8) Report on the status of previously funded CDBG, Section 108 Loan Guarantee, HOME and ESG activities; and (9) Inform potential applicants of the annual schedule for filing, consideration and funding applications.
-These meetings also provide the CD Program Department with valuable information regarding the needs, problems and concerns of the people most affected by the CDBG, HOME and ESG Programs, as well as the Department's performance in implementing these programs.
+A. Community Development Division’s Community Meetings: The Community Development Division conducts a series of community meetings, typically, in either September and October of each year for the following purposes: (1) Inform potential program participants regarding the various programs operated by the Community Development Division and the types of assistance they provide; (2) Explain the rules and regulations governing the CDBG, Section 108 Loan Guarantee, HOME and ESG Programs and a range of activities that may be undertaken with guaranteed loan funds; (3) Explain how the federal programs relate to the needs of individuals, cities, communities, neighborhoods, nonprofit organizations, etc.; (4) Provide information regarding the amount of CDBG, Section 108 Loan Guarantee, HOME and ESG funds expected to be available to the County in the upcoming fiscal year including program income anticipated to be generated by the activities carried out with the guaranteed loan funds; (5) Provide information regarding the amount of CDBG, Section 108 Loan Guarantee, HOME and ESG funds that will directly benefit persons of low and very low income; (6) Discuss eligible activities pursuant to each of the three federal programs; (7) Discuss plans to minimize displacement of persons and the types and levels of assistance available to any persons displaced; (8) Report on the status of previously funded CDBG, Section 108 Loan Guarantee, HOME and ESG activities; and (9) Inform potential applicants of the annual schedule for filing, consideration and funding applications.
+These meetings also provide the Community Development Division with valuable information regarding the needs, problems and concerns of the people most affected by the CDBG, HOME and ESG Programs, as well as the Department's performance in implementing these programs.

 To encourage as many citizens as possible to attend and participate, the annual community meetings are scheduled during evening hours, Monday through Thursday, and are held in locations (typically County facilities and school auditoriums) convenient to residents from different areas of the County.
-Every effort is made by the CD Program Department to avoid scheduling meetings on nights common with other major events which may require the participation of affected area residents and community leaders.
-All meetings are held in facilities which are accessible to the physically handicapped, and accommodations will be made, upon request, for attendees who are either visually or hearing impaired.
-Reservations for these facilities are usually made in late July or early August of each year.
+Every effort is made by the Community Development Division to avoid scheduling meetings on nights common with other major events that may require the participation of affected area residents and community leaders.
+All meetings are held in facilities that are accessible to those with physical limitations, and accommodations will be made, upon request, for attendees who are either visually or hearing impaired.
+Reservations for these facilities are typically made in late July or early August of each year.

-All citizens who attend these meetings, and those who contact the CD Program Department at any time throughout the year, are offered technical assistance and are encouraged to work with CD Program Department staff in the development of project proposals.
+All citizens who attend these meetings, and those who contact the Community Development Division at any time throughout the year, are offered technical assistance and are encouraged to work with Community Development Division staff in the development of project proposals.
 Technical assistance is also offered subsequent to project approval to facilitate implementation.
+However, during declared State or federal emergencies, that may require social distancing or other public safe guards to address health concerns, in lieu of in-person meetings, virtual or other media driven public participation outreach and meetings may be conducted to satisfy public notification for both County and Participating Jurisdictions that make up the Plan Jurisdiction.

 All community meetings are announced at least fourteen (14) calendar days prior to the date of the meeting.
-The CD Program Department utilizes the following media to notify citizens of the scheduled meetings, and to encourage their attendance.
+At a minimum, Community Meeting Notices shall include the amount of assistance the jurisdiction expects to receive (including grant funds and program income), the range of activities that may be undertaken, including the estimated amount that will benefit persons of low- and moderate- income.
+The Community Development Division utilizes the following media to notify citizens of the scheduled meetings, and to encourage their attendance.

 - Newspaper advertisements are published in the local news section of adjudicated newspapers serving the various Program areas throughout the County.
 Spanish versions of the notices are published in newspapers targeted toward the County's Hispanic population.
 Notices are also published in newspapers targeted toward the County's Black population.
 Notices shall state that when notified prior to the meeting, special arrangements can be made to provide visually and hearing impaired citizens with program information in a format that they can use.
 When possible, and with the cooperation of local newspapers, "news releases" regarding the CDBG, HOME and ESG Programs and the upcoming community meetings are published in local news sections of local papers in addition to the paid advertisements just prior to the meetings.